Home Guides Recipes Safety Resources Download Free

 View on Amazon

-3-pack long-sleeved waterproof bibs with catch-all pockets.
-Full arm coverage catches flying food.
-Soft, adjustable ties, easy-wipe fabric.
-Fits 6-30 months.
+3-pack with catch-all pockets and full arm coverage.
+Soft, adjustable, easy-wipe fabric.
+Fits 6–30 months.
 Machine washable.

 £6–£8